CN119170554A - Bottom electrode assembly and plasma processing apparatus - Google Patents

 Abstract

-The present invention provides a lower electrode assembly and plasma processing equipment.
-The lower electrode assembly is used for plasma process processing, and includes: an electrostatic chuck, whose upper surface is used to carry a substrate; a first electrode located in the electrostatic chuck, which is electrically connected to a pulsed DC bias source; a second electrode located in the electrostatic chuck, which is electrically connected to a DC voltage source through an isolation circuit, and the second electrode is located above the first electrode; the isolation circuit includes a diode, the cathode of the diode is electrically connected to the cathode of the DC voltage source, and the anode is electrically connected to the second electrode.
-The present invention solves the problem of instability of the substrate clamping voltage during the process by eliminating the influence of the pulsed DC bias source on the clamping voltage.
+The invention provides a lower electrode assembly and a plasma processing apparatus.
+The lower electrode assembly is used for plasma process treatment and comprises an electrostatic chuck, a first electrode, a second electrode and an isolation circuit, wherein the upper surface of the electrostatic chuck is used for bearing a substrate, the first electrode is positioned in the electrostatic chuck and is electrically connected with a pulse direct current bias voltage source, the second electrode is positioned in the electrostatic chuck and is electrically connected with the direct current bias voltage source through the isolation circuit, the second electrode is positioned above the first electrode, the isolation circuit comprises a diode, the negative electrode of the diode is electrically connected with the negative electrode of the direct current bias voltage source, and the positive electrode of the diode is electrically connected with the second electrode.
+The invention solves the problem of instability of the substrate clamping voltage in the process by eliminating the influence of the pulse type direct current bias voltage source on the clamping voltage.

 Description